wp-plugins/sell-downloads/readme.txt

 A: First, go to the settings page of Sell Downloads and be sure the PayPal checkbox is checked, and has defined the seller's email.
 Second, be sure the product has a price defined and a file for sell associated.

+= Q: How the discounts are treated by the store? =

+A: If the store has defined a discount and a coupon at the same time, only one is applied to the sale, the biggest of both.

+= Q: How to download all purchased products as only one file? =

+A: To download all purchased files as  only one file, is required enabling the zip option from the settings page of "Sell Downloads".
+The zip feature may be disabled in your website because the required extensions are not present in the PHP of the web server.

 == Screenshots ==
 1. Sell Downloads Item